osousa/livematrix/README.md

 #### :bulb: Disclaimer
-The server uses an ORM from [wish](https://www.wish.com/) , that i wrote to learn Go (This is my first Go project).
+- The server uses an ORM from [wish](https://www.wish.com/) , that i wrote to learn Go (This is my first Go project).
-Its not performant, as uses Go's reflection a lot and i had no time to write tests, but it should avoid SQLi attacks Use at your own risk.
+- Its not performant, as uses Go's reflection a lot and i had no time to write tests, but it should avoid SQLi attacks
+- No unit tests?
+In my defence, i have very little spare time.
+- Use at your own risk.